vladkinoman/just-my-notes/README.md

   Subfolders:

-  - **_git**: notes on the use of my favorite version control system.
+  - **git**: notes on the use of my favorite version control system.

   - **programming-languages**: there are so many programming languages, so I decided to create  one folder where I will track my favorite ones.
-I will write down Pros&Cons, contradictory language features and their use, cheatsheets, Q/As, and comparisons between languages.
+I will write down Pros&Cons, contradictory language features and their use, Q/As, and comparisons between languages.

+  - **types-of-software-development**: general information and terminology from the various fields of software engineering.

+    Subfolders:

+    - **3d-game-development**: notes on 3D (inc. AutoCAD) and game development.
+    - **data-science**: notes on app development for solving problems of data science fields such as machine learning.
+    - **enterprise**: notes on desktop and enterprise app development.
+    - **mobile-development**: notes on Android and iOS mobile development.
+    - **web-development**: notes on back-end, front-end and full-stack web development.

   - **software-testing**: notes on the software testing process, which includes Design by Contract and Unit testing.

-TODO: consider adding a folder **DevOps** in **!types-of-software-development** (or should I add it to the folder **dev-management**?).

 ## Dependencies